chrismarksus/boneyard/README.md

 ##CSS grid framework

-I created this becuase most other framework are messy and complicated and I am tired of spending more time figuring out the class names then working on the project.
+I created this because most other framework are messy and complicated and I am tired of spending more time figuring out the class names then working on the project.

+You view the documentation [here](http://chrismarksus.github.io/boneyard/)